The secret to minimising interest on a fixed rate home loan.

 As with all home loan products, there are a few things to consider before applying.
 Some offset accounts come with account-keeping fees, so you should look into what you’ll be paying and whether this will eat into your savings.

 Offset accounts are also not offered on all fixed rate loans, and may only be offered on more fully-featured home loans.
-These loans tend to come with higher interest rates and fees, so be sure to calculate the costs of the loan in regards of the savings you’ll receive.
+These loans tend to come with higher interest rates and fees, so be sure to calculate the full cost of the loan.

 Frequently asked questions